 Sprouted in the pristine land of India some 5000 years ago, Ayurveda, the science of life and longevity, is the oldest healthcare system in the world and it combines the profound thoughts of medicine and philosophy.
-Since then Ayurveda has stood for the wholesome physical, mental and spiritual growth of humanity around the world.
+Since ancient times Ayurveda has stood for the wholesome physical, mental and spiritual growth of humanity around the world.
 Today, it's a unique, indispensable branch of medicine, a complete naturalistic system that depends on the diagnosis of your body's humours - vata, pitta and kapha - to achieve the right balance.

 Being the only resort of treatment for the people, the Vaidyars of Kerala were challenged to interpret the theories of Ayurveda and adapt them actively into effective healing systems in everyday life.
 Thus almost all the contemporary procedures and protocols of Ayurveda have evolved in and around Kerala.

-Ashtangahridayam, the practical, user friendly interpretation of Ayurveda, compiled by the great Vagbata is seldom used anywhere in the world as it is extensively done in Kerala.
+Ashtangahridayam, the practical, user friendly interpretation of Ayurveda, compiled by the great Sage Vagbata is seldom used anywhere in the world as it is extensively done in Kerala.
 The Vaidyars of Kerala are proficient in this most contemporary treatise of Ayurveda which many scholars consider an advancement over the earlier samhitas of Charaka and Sushruta, the pioneers of Ayurveda.
 It is in Kerala that Kashaya Chikitsa (treatment with concoction) has become a standardised protocol involving hundreds of Kashayams that were scientifically classified and organised according to various treatment needs.
-Keralite Vaidyars where the first to focus on the anti oxidant properties of Abayangam leading to the profusion of kizhis.
+Keralite Vaidyars were the first to focus on the anti oxidant properties of Abayangam leading to the profusion of kizhis.
 The largest number of Ayurveda colleges and the largest number of practitioners in comparison to any place in the world has led to a tradition of Ayurveda research in a scientific manner in Kerala.